HaoleiH/AI-driven-projects/local_sharing/readme.md

 download [all-in-one.zip](https://github.com/HaoleiH/AI-driven-projects/releases/tag/v0.2). this zip file contains a portable python environment and the code needed to start the local website.
 This all-in-one.zip file only works on windows.

-unzip. double-click message.bat, give permission to python.exe in the pop-up window.
+unzip. double-click Run_This.bat, give permission to python.exe in the pop-up window.

 you will see it running on 3 addresses. use the last one, the one below "http://127.0.0.1:5000".